saltstack/salt/doc/topics/cloud/profitbricks.rst

     This option will use the private LAN IP for node connections (such as as bootstrapping the node) instead of the public LAN IP.
 The value accepts 'private_lan'.

+cpu_family
+    This option allow the CPU family to be set to AMD_OPTERON or INTEL_XEON.
+    The default is AMD_OPTERON.

+volumes:
+    This option allows a list of additional volumes by name that will be created and attached to the server.
+Each volume requires 'disk_size' and, optionally, 'disk_type'.
+The default is HDD.

 deploy
     Set to False if Salt should not be installed on the node.